 Your budget habit should involve tracking it weekly to make sure you don’t overspend and assessing it monthly to make sure you’re on course.
 But also, you need to learn from your spending habits and tweak your budget where necessary.

 Need help creating your own budget?
 Click here and read “How Literally Anyone Can Create A Budget.”

 Forming Good Habits For Eating Healthy

-Boy do I love pizza.
-I grew up watching Teenage Mutant Ninja Turtles and I loved it.
-Not just because I can relate to four talking turtles that were taught karate by a talking rat.
+Boy, do I love pizza.
+I grew up watching Teenage Mutant Ninja Turtles, and I loved it not just because I could relate to four talking turtles taught karate by a talking rat.
 But because they love pizza as much as I do.
-And even though I would love to eat pizza all day every day, I know that I’d be doing my health a major disservice.
+And even though I would love to eat pizza all day, every day, I know that I’d be doing my health a major disservice.

 So, while I’m not going to say you shouldn’t ever eat pizza again (if I did then life wouldn’t be worth living), but I am going to give you a secret as to how to create a habit of setting your diet up for success.
 The secret is planning your meals.

 Planning out your meals also includes planning the food and meals you have at home.
-So, when you go to the grocery store, instead of buying frozen cheese pizza, and frozen pepperoni pizza, and frozen pizza pockets and (whatever else you would typically get that may or may not be pizza), get healthy whole foods.
+So, when you go to the grocery store, instead of buying frozen cheese pizza, frozen pepperoni pizza, frozen pizza pockets, and (whatever else you would typically get that may or may not be pizza), get healthy whole foods.

-There are many options at the grocery store such as vegetables, fruit, whole grains, chicken breast, yogurt, fish, etc. The point is do a little research and then make sure to stock your home full of healthy whole foods and get rid of the junk food.
-Doing this will get rid of the temptation of eating the junk food in your home.
+There are many options at the grocery store, such as vegetables, fruit, whole grains, chicken breast, yogurt, fish, etc. The point is to do some research and then stock your home full of healthy whole foods and get rid of junk food.
+Doing this will eliminate the temptation of eating junk food in your home.